Codingspree777/must-know-javascript/README.md

 var arr = [2, 17, 3, 15, 18, 19, 1, 0];
 ```

-1. Use method-chaining to remove the largest item in one line.
+1. Use method-chaining to remove the largest item from the array in one line.
 1. Use method-chaining to create a new array that contains only the squares of the numbers that are greater than 9 in one line.

 ---